marcusxmanley/marcusxmanley/README.md

 Currently I work full-time as a spiritual consultant.
 I won't link my business here as I like to separate my spiritual and technical interests.

-## Life after school

-In the future I'd like to become a professional software developer.

-I'm still very open about my career.
-I would perhaps like to work for the health care industry.
-I have also worked as a temp worker (travelling nurse in intensive care) and have many ideas for this business.

-Some of my personal interests also offer great opportunities for software, especially astrology and other forms of divination.

 ## Contact

 MAIL: [marcusxmanley@gmail.com](mailto:marcusxmanley@gmail.com)